 Create A Conducive-For-Learning Home

 Most parents who have raised their children with autism managed well with using pictures and symbols so that their daily routines are more structured and organized.
 You can place visual reminders such as post-its on the fridge so your child knows what she can and can’t eat for breakfast.
 If there’s a space that your child is prohibited from going, post a stop sign so she can better understand.
 Or you can write signs for where you want her to place her shoes and school stuff when she arrives home from school.
+“Being diagnosed with Autism does not have not to impact you negatively.
+People with Autism can live fulfilling and meaningful lives.
+It is about learning the tools and skills that can help lead to success.”
+John Cutrone, LMHC, MCAP, CAS said.

 Designate an area in the home where your child is most relaxed or comfortable in, and assign this as her nook.
 You can place a big beanbag chair with soft pillows where she can study, play, or listen to music.
 Let this be her own space for when she wants peace and calm.